According to some, LinkedIn was and is considered the next big thing.

 And LinkedIn can help you to partner up with other professionals from your industry that could provide you with leads.

-These could be lawyers, financial planners, tax service providers, lenders, relocation providers, and any other business that could be interested in working with you creating a win-win situation.
+It could be lawyers, financial planners, tax service providers, lenders, relocation providers, and any other business interested in creating a win-win situation.

 3) Taking Advantage of LinkedIn Groups

 These are communities created by individual users about a certain topic or industry niche.